ctembreull/piddles/README.md

 - Clone this repository: `git clone https://github.com/ctembreull/puddles.git`.
 - Change to the resulting directory: `cd piddles`.
 - Install dependencies: `bundle install`.
 This app was built with Ruby 2.3.1, which you may need to install before this succeeds.
+Also, if you do need to install Ruby, you may also need to install Bundler: `gem install bundler`.

 ### Test it!